Custodian of Records

 The agency Custodian of Records will be responsible for the security, storage, dissemination and destruction of the criminal records furnished to the agency and will serve as the primary contact for the DOJ.

-The confirmation process will consist of a completed Custodian of Records Application for Confirmation form (BCIA 8374), which will be available on the Attorney General’s website, the electronic submission of fingerprint images, payment of state and federal background check fees, and a $30.00 confirmation fee.
+The confirmation process will consist of a completed Custodian of Records Application for Confirmation form (BCIA 8374), which will be available on the Attorney General’s website, the electronic submission of fingerprint images, the Custodian of Records Duties form, which is enclosed within the Authorization Request Form packets, payment of state and federal background check fees, and a $30.00 confirmation fee.

 Applicants applying for Custodian of Records confirmation must meet the following criteria: